Hear from College peer advisors about why they find it enjoyable and important to help incoming students adjust to Penn.

 - Provide a student perspective on academic life in the College.

-- Share their knowledge of campus resources and strategies for academic success.
+- Share their knowledge of campus resources, strategies for academic success, and experiences overcoming challenges.

 - Help facilitate conversations between advisees and pre-major advisors.

 - Help advisees become familiar with the Advance Registration process.

 - Provide information about opportunities and academic pursuits outside of the classroom.

-- The Major Advising Program (MAP) allows first-year and sophomore students to contact declared majors and learn about the major from a student’s perspective.
+- The Major Advising Program (MAP) allows students to contact declared majors and learn about the major from a student’s perspective.
 Third- and fourth-year peer advisors also serve as MAP advisors.